April 23, 2020

 In a duet choreographed by Professor of Dance Julie Brodie, the pair explores the idea of trust and give-and-take in a relationship.
 Pinky Promise, a playful piece full of physical contact, is performed by Elizabeth Furman ’15, a dance major from Brooklyn, New York, and Amelia Dunnell ’17, a Spanish major from Montclair, New Jersey.
 Furman also choreographed a dance in the show titled Replica Till I See You, working with six dancers and six prom dresses.

-Gabby Mitchell ’15, who majors in anthropology and dance, will present her senior exercise in which she studied the notations for Depression-era piece Tenant of the Street and taught the dance to Brodie to perform at the concert.
+Gabby Mitchell ’15, who majors in anthropology and dance, will present her senior capstone in which she studied the notations for Depression-era piece Tenant of the Street and taught the dance to Brodie to perform at the concert.
 The solo piece depicts a homeless woman whom many people would ignore.
 “But the work makes you look,” said Mitchell, of Liberty Township, Ohio.
 “The movement is stark and dramatic with a full use of space, set to street noises of New York City.”

 A piece called Secret Planet choreographed by Lauren Glover ’16, a dance major from Boulder, Colorado, is a short and energetic showcase of the differing styles of six dancers framed by animalistic movements, she said.